supastishn/pale-llm/README.md

 # Local RAG Chat with Ollama

-This project demonstrates how to set up a local Retrieval Augmented Generation (RAG) system using Ollama, LangChain, and FAISS.
-It allows you to chat with a local Large Language Model (LLM) that can reference a custom knowledge base (in this case, `data/text.txt`).
+This project demonstrates how to set up a local Retrieval Augmented Generation (RAG) system using a compatible LLM (like a local one via Ollama or a cloud one via an API endpoint), LangChain, Google Gemini Embeddings, and FAISS.
+It allows you to chat with an LLM that can reference a custom knowledge base.

 ## Features

-*   Uses Ollama to run LLMs locally.
+*   Uses a configurable LLM for chat (defaulting to an OpenAI-compatible API endpoint).
-*   Embeds documents using the `nomic-embed-text` model.
+*   Embeds documents using Google Gemini Embeddings (`models/embedding-001`).
 *   Stores embeddings in a FAISS vector database.
-*   Allows chatting with the `qwen3:0.6b` model, augmented with information from the local text file.
+*   Allows chatting with the configured LLM, augmented with information from local text files.
 *   Easily adaptable to use different text files or PDFs.

 ## Project Structure